Healthy Homes Assessment Marewa

 Marewa Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of what’s inside the building but you must make sure there is somewhere for surface and ground water to go and also stop it from getting into the building.
-When it comes to moisture and damp it’s frequently the concerns you don’t notice that could become a major issue and cause damage to your investment and harming the tenant’s well-being.
+Keeping your rental property safe from water damage isn’t only about the interior of the building It’s about having to make sure there is somewhere to allow surface, rain and ground water to go, and to prevent it from getting inside.
+When it comes to moisture and damp it is typically the things you don’t notice that can cause a lot of trouble that can cause damage to your investment as well as affecting the tenant’s health.

-Properties that are rented must have efficient drainage to eliminate the stormwater and surface waters, and ground water, including an appropriate runoff or outfall.
-Making sure that water has a place to go, and that it isn’t allowed to remain beneath structures is an crucial aspect of maintaining your property’s dry.
+Rental properties must be equipped with effective drainage to get rid of floodwaters, surface water, and ground water, which includes the proper outfall or runoff.
+Making sure that water has a place to go, and also that it doesn’t get sucked into structures is an important aspect of making sure your property is dry.

-Alongside an irrigation system to stop water ingress, if the apartment has an enclosed gap between your floor and the ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.
+Alongside a drainage system to avoid moisture from entering, if your property has an enclosed space between the floor and soil, a ground-water barrier must be constructed if it’s reasonably practicable to do so.

 moisture ingress and drainage inspection